alfredodiaz53/big-bang/docs/training/bigbang-101/p1-security.md

 * Works better with the traditional Waterfall/Spiral SDLC
 * Changes to the system might warrant a re-evaluation of the ATO cycle
 * Traditionally ATO is issued to the system as whole
-* Does not lend to easier Reciprocity across platforms
+* Does not lend to easier reciprocity across platforms

 ### cATO
-* Also based on RMF and Security Controls but focus on the process that spans multiple iterations
+* Also based on RMF and Security Controls but focuses on the process that spans multiple iterations
 * Places focus on the development process instead of the system
-* Better fit for the modern agile methodologies
+* Better fit for modern agile methodologies
 * Allows teams to develop and deploy continuously without having to re-evaluate ATO for each change
-* Swapping out the layers (Infra and Platform) with equivalent ATOs helps preserves cATO and CtF of the Application which lends to Easier Reciprocity across platforms (arguably)
+* Swapping out the layers (Infra and Platform) with equivalent ATOs helps preserves cATO and CtF of the Application which lends to easier reciprocity across platforms (arguably)

 ## Continuous Authorization